 GRE scores are OPTIONAL for both the masters and Ph.D. programs.
 A minimum undergraduate GPA of 3.0 is required, along with a graduate program GPA of 3.5 for doctoral applicants.
 Students who do not meet one of these requirements, but show other evidence of outstanding potential, may be considered for provisional admission.
 Provisional status is removed when students maintain a graduate grade point average of 3.5 or better after 12 credits of course completion.

 Difference between M.A. and M.Ed.
 Program

-The primary difference between the two Master's degrees is that M.A. students complete a thesis as part of their graduation requirements.
-M.Ed. students complete a seminar paper, which is similar to the thesis, but does not involve data collection and analysis.
-Masters students can switch once enrolled.
+The primary difference between the two masters degrees is that M.A. students complete a thesis as part of their graduation requirements.
+M.Ed. students have two options.
+1) Seminar paper, which is similar to the thesis, but does not involve data collection and analysis.
+2) Seminar project, which is an applied project that is grounded in relevant theory and research.
+Masters students can switch options once enrolled.

 Part-time vs. Full-time

 We aim to admit the strongest group of students regardless of status, so we fully consider applications from part-time Ph.D. students, although we encourage full-time enrollment when possible.
 In general, masters students are expected to be full-time, on rare occasion we have accepted masters students on a part-time basis.